alexewerlof/micromustache/README.md

 A stripped down mustache-like template engine.

+#New

+For maximum compatibility, this library is extensively tested against Mustache.js [https://github.com/janl/mustache.js].
+So this is a drop-in replacement for mustache.

 #Why?

 I love Mustache but sometimes it's too big for the task in hand.